vetux/xng/README.md

 # xEngine

 xEngine is a cross-platform c++ game engine library.

+The engine is designed as a standalone modular toolkit in which different modules can be used independently.

 [xng-editor](https://github.com/vetux/xng-editor) - Editor application to simplify and accelerate the game creation workflow